 At Catholic University, we take a hands-on approach to engineering education.
 Our engineering programs emphasize development and design.
 This focus is reflected in the numerous laboratory and design courses required by each program.

-The curricula consist of three main components: math and science, liberal arts, and technical content specific to the major.
-In the first two years, the curriculum of all the engineering programs is very similar, and students can therefore transfer easily between programs during this period.
-The coursework during the last two years is major-specific and can be tailored to meet the student's interests.
+The curricula consist of three main components: math and science, liberal arts, and technical content specific to the engineering majors.
+In the first two years, the curriculum of all the engineering programs is very similar.
+Students can therefore transfer easily between programs during this period.
+The coursework during the last two years is major-specific and can be tailored to meet the student's interests

-In the first semester in residence, each student will be assigned to a faculty adviser with whom he or she will be required to consult at least once each semester.
-Ordinarily, at the end of the first year in residence, engineering students will be asked to designate the department in which they wish to take their degree.
-The student will consult with the department chair and, when accepted, will be assigned to an adviser who will be a faculty member of the designated department.
+In the first semester in residence, each engineering major will be assigned to a faculty adviser.
+The student will be required to consult with their advisor at least once each semester.
+By the end of the first year, engineering majors will choose the department in which they wish to take their degree.
+The student will consult with the department chair.
+When accepted, the student will be assigned to an advising faculty member of the designated department.
 Changes in a student's program must be made in consultation with the adviser.
 Advanced placement is possible for high school students with the proper background and achievement.